ssavitzky/ssavitzky.github.io/colophon.md

 permalink:  /colophon/
 ---

-The theme of this site is an extremely hacked-up version of the default Jekyll theme, [minima](https://github.com/jekyll/minima); it is hoped that it will eventually be turned into a theme in its own right.

-The design was inspired by [Read-Only, by HTML5-Up](https://html5up.net/read-only).
-Several attempts have been made to make it into a Jekyll theme, but none of them worked the way I wanted them to.
-The theme derived from this site will almost certainly be called "Read-Mostly".
+The design was inspired by [ HTML5-Up](https://html5up.net/)'s [Read-Only](https://html5up.net/read-only).
+Several attempts have been made to make it into a Jekyll theme, but none of them worked the way I wanted them to, so I started with [minima](https://github.com/jekyll/minima), the default theme, and used that as a base.
+The theme derived from this site will almost certainly be called "Read-Mostly", when it's finished.

 This site started out as a prototype for what eventually turned into [computer-curmudgeon.com](https://computer-curmudgeon.com), the website for my